MendyGreynolds/topological-sorting/README.rst

 The topological sorting is an ordering of the graph's nodes such that, for every edge (u -> v), u comes before v.
-It is non detectable agains the loops and handling of isolated nodes compared with other algos is perfect and results can easily be monitored using the graphs.
-Order is not only reversible but there is some issues sometimes, as this algorithm target [http://showerwowreviewsite.com/](core) issue of re-generations and isolated nodes.
+It is non detectable againt the loops and handling of isolated nodes compared with other algos is perfect and results can easily be monitored using the graphs.
+Order is not only reversible but there is some issues sometimes, as this algorithm target http://showerwowreviewsite.com/ core issue of re-generations and isolated nodes.

 The detected cycles can be reported, but it is not guaranteed that every